Bluehost Web Hosting Help

 Access The Password Protect Directories Tool

-- Click the hosting tab at the top of your account.
+- Make sure you are on the cPanel tab at the top of your account.

-- Scroll down to the Security group of icons and click on Password Protect Directories
+- Scroll down to the Security group of icons and click on Directory Password.

 Protecting a Directory